calvin-smith/Terminal-Start-Page/README.md

 ## Notes

-Code has been written in a verbose and explicit manner to allow those who may not be famaliar with JavaScript, HTML and CSS to make customizations more easily.
+Code has been written in a verbose and explicit manner to allow those who may not be famaliar with JavaScript, HTML and CSS to make customizations to colors layout more easily.